IntuiTF: MLLM-Guided Transfer Function Optimization for Direct Volume Rendering

-Fig.~\ref{fig:workflow} presents an overview of WYTWYG.
-We develop a novel framework that simulates the reasoning process of human visualization experts.
-By implementing this framework, we enable users to express their design intentions through intuitive interactions
+Fig.~\ref{fig:workflow} presents an overview of IntuiTF.
+We develop a novel framework that simulates the TF design process of human visualization experts.
+By implementing this framework, we enable users to gain insights based on automatically explored transfer functions, and express their design intentions through intuitive interactions.

 Fig.~\ref{fig:workflow}(A) illustrates our transfer function optimization approach's architecture, which comprises two principal modules.
 The Explorer module (Fig.~\ref{fig:workflow}, $\text{A}_1$) iteratively explores the TF parameter space to identify optimal solutions that fulfill the visualization goals.
-Inspired by how experts design TFs, our Explorer begins by exploring multiple trails from the current design state, making incremental adjustments to sample new possibilities in the design space.
+Inspired by how experts design TFs, our Explorer begins by exploring multiple trials from the current design state, making incremental adjustments to sample new possibilities in the design space.
 It then analyzes visual feedback from these trials to gain insights about which adjustments lead to improved results.
-Based on these insights, it dynamically replans its search trajectory, continuously refining its strategy through this iterative trail-replanning cycle.
+Based on these insights, it dynamically replans its search trajectory, continuously refining its strategy through this iterative trial-replanning cycle.
 We implement this using a progressive evolutionary algorithm that efficiently traverses the high-dimensional parameter space while avoiding local optima.
 The Evaluator module (Fig.~\ref{fig:workflow}, $\text{A}_2$) provides critical visual feedback to guide the Explorer's search process.
-It mimics how experts would assess visualization quality through evaluation aspects that consider both formal quality metrics and user-specified intents.
+It mimics how experts would assess visualization quality through evaluation aspects that consider both formal quality assessments and user-specified intents.
 The Evaluator's ability to align with both human visual perception standards and specific user intentions is crucial for producing high-quality results that match user expectations.